gurudanito001/pardomart-delivery/api-client/docs/DeliveryAddressApi.md

 const configuration = new Configuration();
 const apiInstance = new DeliveryAddressApi(configuration);

-let id: string; //The ID of the delivery address to update. (default to undefined) let updateDeliveryAddressPayload: UpdateDeliveryAddressPayload; //
+let updateDeliveryAddressPayload: UpdateDeliveryAddressPayload; // let id: string; //The ID of the delivery address to update. (default to undefined)

 const { status, data } = await apiInstance.deliveryAddressIdPut(
-    id,
+    updateDeliveryAddressPayload,
-    updateDeliveryAddressPayload
+    id
 );
 ```